ibexa/documentation-developer/docs/search/sort_clause_reference/field_sort_clause.md

 sorts search results by the value of one of the content items' fields.

 Search results of the provided content type are sorted in field value order.
-Results of the query that do not belong to the content type are ranked lower.
+Results of the query that don't belong to the content type are ranked lower.

 ## Arguments